PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 # use_ssd1306 (for the OLED 128x64 that came with the kit v1.2) (either this flag or use_sh1107 can have value True)
 # use_sh1107 (for the Adafruit OLED 128x128 display)
 #
 # NOTE: At startup all the note sets are loaded into memory.
 Then the last note set in the list of sets is loaded.
-This set has all nots with value 0.
+This set has all notes with value 0.
 #       and no key buttons selected.
 By pressing the Up button or the Down button one can load a next or a previous notes set.
 #
 # D-Pad buttons functions:
 #
 # Middle button:
 # - If normal press:
-#   -- In modes "index" or "note"
+#   -- In modes "indx" or "note"   ("indx" stands for "index".
+Due to small display we decided to display only 4 characters for the mode status)
 #      --- changes mode to "file", so one can:
 #          a) load all saved note sets (aka: saved loops) using a Middle button long press;
 #          b) next: read a next or previous notes set using the Up or Down button